davidjenei/davidjenei.com/notes/testing.md

 It's not a problem if the test covers more than one "unit".
 But it needs to run fast.

+It's a unit when:

+- it's a cohesive chunk of work
+- you can easily test it, because it has minimal coupling to other pieces

 > A test is not a unit test if:
 >